zqpang/IMSL/README.md

 # IMSL
-A PyTorch implementation for IMSL
+A basic implementation for IMSL
 ## Environment
 Python >= 3.6